 22/23 OCA Student Finance Application Guidance

-OCA only claims for the cost of your degree course on a unit by unit basis, and so Student Finance notify you of this reduced claim, however you still have the maximum amount that you applied for available.
+• OCA only claims for the cost of your degree programme on a unit by unit basis, and so Student Finance notify you of reduced claims, however you will still have the maximum amount that you applied for available.

-As per OCA’s Conditions of Enrolment, funded students are liable for any fees not covered by their funding body, even if they withdraw.
+• As per OCA’s Terms and Conditions, funded students are liable for any fees not covered by their funding body, even if they withdraw.
 Full fees are due for all courses 14 days after enrolment.

-Student Finance England offers maintenance loans for students who are studying through distance learning due to a disability only.
+• Student Finance England only offers maintenance loans for students studying via distance learning because they cannot attend a course in person due to a disability.

-Student Finance Northern Ireland offers different maintenance loans/grants dependent on your circumstances and study intensity.
+Student Finance Northern Ireland offers a course grant available each academic year of study.
+Eligibility for this grant is dependent on your circumstances and study intensity.

 For further information and guidance, please visit the respective Student Finance website or speak directly to their Customer Service team who can advise on your eligibility.

-Study intensity may affect the amount you receive from your maintenance loan.
-At a minimum, you need to study at 25% intensity, which is the minimum study intensity with OCA.
+• Study intensity may affect the amount of maintenance funding you receive.
+To be eligible, you need to study at a minimum of 25% intensity, which is the minimum study intensity with OCA.

 Additional Costs

 As a student with OCA, most reading materials can be accessed through the digital library services and eBooks, or sent to you in the post if included within the course materials.
-Degree students also have access to the UCA online library.
+Degree students also have access to The Open University online library.
 Foundation courses are not part of degree study.

 Other costs you may find on your degree include purchasing software (i.e. Adobe Suite) and /materials/books/texts to assist in your practice and research.
 These can be around £400 at Level 1, £500 at Level 2, and £550 at Level 3.
 Costs will vary depending on your choice of medium and whether books are bought or loaned from the library.
 Work is largely submitted to tutors and for assessment via email, however postal costs are expected to be around £40 per assessment for sending materials depending on quantity and weight of materials.
 Rates for overseas students will be higher.